AdobeDocs/experience-platform.en/help/xdm/classes/individual-profile.md

 | `repositoryCreatedBy` | The ID of the user who created the record. |
 | `repositoryLastModifiedBy` | The ID of the user who last modified the record. |

-## Compatible mixins {#mixins}
+## Compatible field groups {#mixins}

 >[!NOTE]
 >
->The names of several mixins have changed.
-See the document on [mixin name updates](../field-groups/name-updates.md) for more information.
+>The names of several field groups have changed.
+See the document on [field group name updates](../field-groups/name-updates.md) for more information.

-Adobe provides several standard mixins for use with the [!DNL XDM Individual Profile] class.
-The following is a list of the most commonly used mixins for the class:
+Adobe provides several standard field groups for use with the [!DNL XDM Individual Profile] class.
+The following is a list of the most commonly used field groups for the class:

 * [[!UICONTROL IdentityMap]](../field-groups/profile/identitymap.md)
 * [[!UICONTROL Demographic Details]](../field-groups/profile/person-details.md)